NewsAppsUMD/first-news-app-umd/docs/index.rst

 Act 4: Hello JavaScript
 ***********************

-Now we will use the `Leaflet <https://leafletjs.com/>`_ JavaScript library to create a map on each detail page showing where the victim died.
+Now we will use the `Leaflet <https://leafletjs.com/>`_ JavaScript library to create a map on each detail page showing where the call was made.
 Start by importing it in your page.

 .. code-block:: html
     :emphasize-lines: 3-6